Lightfielder/LightfielderOperators/Ops/Docs/Nodes.md

 Ops has a node graph that allows arbitary data processing to occur.
 This is handy for building automation workflows in a low-code fasion.
 The tooling is based upon the Kartaverse "Vonk Ultra" data node toolset.

-When the node graph is first loaded on the iOS/VisionOS based thin-client app it shows an empty flow.
+When the node graph is first loaded on the iOS, VisionOS, or macOS Catalyst based thin-client app it shows an empty flow.
 There is a light grey grid pattern that shows the alignment when nodes are snapped to the grid.

 ## Gestures